The History of the Future

 By the beginning of the 1400’s, Cosimo de’ Medici, ruler of a capitalist Roman empire centered in the Republic of Florence, wanted to bring ancient knowledge to Europe.
 He purchased some of the volumes from Francesco’s library and hired Niccolo de Niccoli to organize and catalogue them.

 In 1439 a contingent of Greek scholars visited Florence and presented Cosimo with many ancient Greek manuscripts, which he added to his collection.
 [28] Some, like those from Plato, contained knowledge inherited from ancient Egypt.
-The Greeks may also have given Medici an ancient computer (see Part 4 of this article).
+The Greeks may also have given Medici an ancient computer (see Tool 4 of this article).

 Cosimo acquired manuscripts from all over the world, and hired experts to translate them into Latin.
 [29] He created a secret international library in Florence.